jboy/nim-pymod/README.md

   inc(iter)  # Increment the iterator manually
 ```

-However, this `while`-loop idiom is more verbose than it often needs to be.
+However, this `while` loop idiom is more verbose than it often needs to be.
 Often, you will only need to increment the forward iterator once per iteration,
 at the end of the body of the loop; if this is all you need, there is a shorter
-`for`-loop idiom that you can use:
+`for` loop idiom that you can use:

 ```Nimrod
 for iter in arr.iterateForward(int32):